hadi14250/weekly-coding-tips/README.md

 - Boost your productivity
 - Improve your workflow
-- Help you write better code
+- Help you write better, more optimised and cleaner code

 ### How to Stay Updated
 If this sounds useful to you, feel free to star this repo and check back weekly for new tips.